Funding Participation USD (FpUSD): Receipt-Based Distribution

 Burning Controls:

-• Funding contract burns during withdrawals/refunds
+• Funding contract burns during refunds

 • Distribution contract burns during Bond Token claims